Acquisition (Star Trek: Enterprise): Home media release

 The first home media release of the episode was on VHS in the UK on September 23, 2002.
 It was first released in the United States on DVD, having been released as part of the season one box set during May 2005.
 The Blu-ray release of Enterprise was released in the United States on March 26 with the UK release following on April 1.
-The Blu-ray released featured the episode in 1080p video and with a DTS-HD Master Audio sound track.